treeman/jonashietala/drafts/converting_my_static_site_to_epub.markdown

 Messages: 2 fatals / 2183 errors / 2 warnings / 0 infos
 ```

-And this was after I had corrected my links.
+And this was after I had made a bunch of corrections.
 Sigh.

 Fixing them is annoying and time consuming, but it's not hard.
+Most of them were easily fixed by updating the templates and tag generation within Pollen.

+1. Disallowed tags
+2. Alt text for images are required
+3. Must provide .png fallbacks for all images
+4. Cannot use `<a name="...">`